gparlakov/angular-realworld-example-app/TASKS.md

    - `ng add @ngrx/store --statePath state` - the base of the NgRx Redux implementation - the store, reducer, action etc types and helpers
    - `ng add @ngrx/store-devtools` - instrument for use with the Redux DevTools Extensions http://extension.remotedev.io/
    - `ng add @ngrx/effects` - add the effects part of NgRx - handles side effects like persist etc.
-   - IMPORTANT verify installed versions of @ngrx libs are 8.4.0 (or above) in package.json
+   - IMPORTANT verify installed versions of @ngrx libs are **8.4.0** (or above) in package.json.
+See help branch from the last point of this part (25.10)
 2. User state (reducer)

    - `ng g @ngrx/schematics:reducer state/user/user -c` - creates the user reducer under state/user folder (we'll keep the state separated by feature rather than by type i.e. state/user and state/articles vs state/reducers/user.reducer.ts and state/reducers/article.ts)